n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.code.md

 On this page, you'll find the node parameters for the LangChain Code node, and links to more resources.

+!!! note "Not available on Cloud"
+	This node is only available on self-hosted n8n.

 <!--
 !!! note "Examples and templates"
 	For usage examples and templates to help you get started, refer to n8n's [LangChain integrations](https://n8n.io/integrations/langchain/){:target=_blank .external-link} page.